 Step # 2: Enable vnstat

-Once installed, you need to create a database with the following command:
+Once installed, you need to create a database with the following commands.
+The latest version uses config file, you need to edit it as follows:

 Step # 3 View statistics